AI is here to stay - or it can help us achieve so many things.

-We are reaching peak AI chatbot saturation–or so it seems–with an onslaught of articles, posts, and videos talking about ChatGPT and its competitors Claude, Perplexity, Gemini, DeepSeek, and more.
+Yes, this might be peak AI chatbot saturation–or so it seems–with so much articles & tutorials about ChatGPT and its competitors Claude, Perplexity, Gemini, DeepSeek, and more.

 Let’s see how these three compare against each other when used for competitive tracking and analysis, an essential part of digital marketing.